Multi Language Models for On-the-Fly Syntax Highlighting: Approach

 Two potential solutions were considered to address this limitation.
 The first approach involves designing a universal lexer to generate consistent token sequences across languages.
 While this would ensure uniformity in dataset generation and model training, it is impractical due to the need for extensive parser modifications.
 The second approach proposes using a universal lexer exclusively for multi-language models, tokenizing program text into a new, language-independent set of tokens.
 However, this method suffers from potential incompatibilities in tokenization rules, particularly for features such as string interpolation, leading to accuracy degradation.
 To overcome these challenges, this work introduces the \ac{tn}, a component that normalizes token types across languages.
 The \ac{tn} maps equivalent lexical elements, such as \code{+} or \code{[a-zA-Z]+}, to a fixed token type, ensuring consistency despite differences in token IDs assigned by language-specific lexers.
 Tokens not covered by a normalization rule are passed to the model in their original form.
 As a result, the model receives identical token sequences for syntactically equivalent constructs across different languages, allowing it to generalize its learned highlighting patterns.
 The \ac{tn} operates as a lookup mechanism applied before the model’s input processing, incurring no additional computational cost in terms of time or space complexity.
 This ensures that model performance remains unaffected while significantly enhancing its ability to handle multi-language \ac{sh} tasks.
+Pseudo-code in Listings~\ref{lst:tn} shares the routines required for both building the normalization bindings from a set of languages, and later infer the normalization or offsets during inference.
+Further implementation details used in this work are available in the replication package~\cite{replicationpackage}. \emph{TN} is designed to map syntactically equivalent token categories across multiple programming languages into a shared identifier space, while preserving language-specific tokens through disjoint offsets.
+The normalization process operates in two stages: construction of shared token bindings and inference-time normalization.
+During construction, the token definitions of all supported languages are analyzed.
+Each token is described by a rule or regular expression defining the syntactic pattern it matches.
+Tokens whose definitions are shared by at least two languages, either through exact or semantically equivalent rules, are identified as shared tokens.
+These shared tokens are assigned normalized identifiers in a contiguous shared region starting at index 0.
+This shared region enables the model to learn cross-language syntactic patterns, such as identifiers, literals, keywords, or comment structures, using a single representation.
+Tokens that do not appear in this shared region are treated as language-specific.
+To avoid collisions between these tokens and the shared identifiers, each language is assigned a unique offset immediately following the shared region.
+Language-specific token identifiers are then shifted by their corresponding offset at inference time.
+As a result, all tokens, whether shared or language-specific, are mapped into a single fixed identifier space while maintaining strict separation between shared and non-shared regions.
+The dimensionality of the input space is therefore determined by the size of the shared region plus the maximum number of token identifiers required to accommodate the largest language-specific token set.
+In this work, a dimensionality of 315 corresponds to the maximum identifier index needed to represent all shared tokens and all offset-shifted language-specific tokens without overlap.
+This value is not arbitrary, but rather the minimal dimension that guarantees collision-free normalization across all languages considered.
+To ensure architectural consistency and avoid bias, all models, including single-language baselines, are projected into this same 315-dimensional space, even when TN is not applied.
+At inference time, tokens that match shared normalization rules are mapped directly to their normalized identifiers in the shared region.
+Tokens that do not match any shared rule are passed through by applying the language-specific offset, preserving their identity while remaining compatible with the fixed input representation.
+This mechanism ensures deterministic behavior, full coverage of all token types, and reproducibility across languages and experimental configurations.